847 Naval Air Squadron: Falklands War (1982)

+Lynx and Gazelle (1995-2013)

+3 Commando Brigade Air Squadron (3CBAS) was recommissioned as 847 Squadron on 1 September 1995, equipped with six Westland Lynx AH.7 and nine Westland Gazelle AH.1 helicopters at RNAS Yeovilton with Royal Marines aircrews and REME engineers.
+The squadron undertook detachments to support Army and Royal Marine training operations in various locations including, the state of California, European countries such as: Czech Republic, Germany, Jordan, Poland, and Romania, the African countries South Africa, and Zimbabwe and also Brunei in Asia as well as conducting training detachments for squadron air and ground crews in Belize, France, Norway, and Denmark.

+In May 2000, the squadron was recalled from an exercise in France to rejoin the amphibious assault ship HMS Ocean and was deployed to Sierra Leone in support of ground forces, returning to the region again in November.
+In January 2003, 847 Squadron deployed aboard HMS Ocean with six Westland Lynx helicopters, borrowed from the Army Air Corps, and six Westland Gazelles, to conduct offensive operations in Iraq during March and April.
+The squadron executed armed aviation patrols for 3 Commando Brigade, completing approximately 160 combat missions against enemy targets and frequently faced intense and sustained fire from small arms, mortars, and tanks.
+Following the amphibious assault, the squadron advanced to support an operation by 40 Commando on Abu Al-Khaseeb.
+Upon returning to the United Kingdom in late May, the squadron was recognised as one of only two Naval Air Squadrons to receive the Battle Honour Al Faw.
+The Westland Gazelles were retired from service in March 2005.

 The most significant deployment of recent years was to Operation Telic in Iraq in which it participated in the Battle of Basra.
 On 6 May 2006, one of the squadron's Lynxes, XZ614, was shot down over Basra in Iraq, by a surface-to-air missile (a Man Portable Air Defence System), killing 5 service personnel on board.
 Among the 5 killed were 847's commanding officer, Lieutenant Commander Darren Chapman; Wing Commander Coxen, who had been due to take command of the region's British helicopter forces, and Flight Lieutenant Sarah-Jayne Mulvihill; Coxen was the most senior British officer to die in the conflict and Mulvihill was the first British servicewoman to die in action in 22 years.
 This was the first British helicopter and only the second British aircraft downed (the first was an RAF Hercules) due to enemy fire, in the war.
 At the crash scene, British troops reportedly encountered rioting Iraqi civilians and were fired on by militia, while civilians were killed in the ensuing clashes.
 The crash led to a review of the vulnerability of helicopter transports in southern Iraq.

-In 2005, the Gazelle reconnaissance helicopter was retired from service with the squadron.

-Later, the Lynx AH.7s were replaced with the Lynx AH.9A variant, by the unit between May 2011 and Summer 2012.

-From September 2008 the unit was deployed to Camp Bastion as part of Operation Herrick for a 7-month deployment supporting troops on the ground and aerial movements.
-The unit returned in January 2011 for 5 months and again during January 2013 for 5 months.